esaulpaugh/headlong/README.md

 Tests should take 2-4 minutes to run.
 Test packages require junit and gson.
 Otherwise headlong has no dependencies.
 Size is ~108 KB as of 11/9/18

-See the wiki for more, such as RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki
+See the wiki for more, such as RLP Lists and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki

 Licensed under Apache 2.0